-We may become subject to tax examinations of our tax returns by the Internal Revenue Service, or the IRS, and other domestic and foreign tax authorities.
+We may become subject to examinations of our tax returns by the IRS and other domestic and foreign tax authorities.
 An adverse outcome of any such audit or examination by the IRS or other tax authority could have a material adverse effect on our operating results and financial condition.